cx-cloud-101/speedtest-workshop/gcp/return-of-the-logger-python.md

 requests
 ```

-Install these to your Python enviroment running:
+Install these to your Python environment running:

 ```bash
 pip install -r requirements.txt